There are multiple debate leagues to which schools in Palm Beach and Martin counties generally belong:

 The FFL membership drive kicks off around Sept.
 1. League officers will announce when registration is open online using the Speechwire registration website; coaches can then apply for membership.
 The deadline for registration without financial penalty is December 15.
 Membership is $70 for the year if a returning FFL program, $35 if your school has not been a member in the past three years.
 FYI, 6-7 Macaw Region entries in each event will qualify for Varsity State; the exact number is still to be determined.
 To compete at Novice State, teams need to have at least one competitor at the regional tournament.

 New to the state in 2020-21 is the Florida Civics and Debate Initiative (FCDI), a program announced in January 2020 that supports civics education through speech and debate programs.
+(Note: The FCDI is not a debate league.)
 The mission of the FCDI is to create access and opportunities for all students to have the best civics education including curriculum, debate programs, and high-quality teachers that are catalysts for students becoming great citizens who can preserve our constitutional republic for future generations.

-Sixty high and middle schools, representing 29 districts in Florida, were chosen to participate in the first phase of the FCDI.
-Nine are in the Southeast Florida Region, whose Regional Ambassadors are Paul Gaba and Traci Lowe.
-There will be three Wednesday after-school tournaments, plus a three-day national championship in March.
+In its first year, sixty high and middle schools, representing 29 districts in Florida, were chosen to participate in the first phase of the FCDI.
+Another 100 high schools and middle schools joined the FCDI in Year 2.
+Many are in the Southeast Florida Region, whose Regional Ambassadors are Paul Gaba and Traci Lowe.
+There are 3-4 Wednesday after-school tournaments, plus a three-day national championship in November.
 All schools, regardless of FCDI status, are eligible to compete at FCDI tournaments, which are $3 per competitor.

 - FLORIDA CIVICS AND DEBATE INITIATIVE DIRECTOR: Elizabeth Eskin, Florida Education Foundation